How Payments Work

 How libraries are selected:

-We select public library systems with large collections from all provinces, territories and regions of Canada.
+Public library systems with large collections from all provinces, territories and regions of Canada are selected.

-To understand the types of libraries sampled, see the historical list of sampled libraries.
+To understand the types of libraries selected, see the historical list of sampled libraries.

 How titles are counted

-• The number of copies of a title and number of times the book is checked out are not counted, simply whether a given library has one or more copies of the book.
+- The number of copies of a title and number of times the book is checked out are not counted, whether a given library has one or more copies of the book is what matters.

 Payments are calculated yearly.